-Dihydrotestosterone (DHT) (Sigma) was prepared in ethanol at a final concentration of 10 mM and stored at $-80\,^{\circ}$ C. KMT5A inhibitors UNC0379 (S7570, Selleckchem, Houston, TX, USA) and Ryuvidine (2609, R&D Systems, Minneapolis, MN, USA) were purchased in powder form and resuspended in DMSO to a final concentration of 50 mM and 20 mM, respectively.
-Solutions were stored at $-80\,^{\circ}$ C for no longer than 1 month.
+Dihydrotestosterone (DHT) (Sigma) was prepared in ethanol at a final concentration of 10 mM and stored at -80°C. KMT5A inhibitors UNC0379 (S7570, Selleckchem) and Ryuvidine (2609, R&D) were purchased in powder form and resuspended in DMSO to a final concentration of 50 mM and 20 mM, respectively.
+Solutions were stored at -80°C for no longer than 1 month.
 Nutlin 3 was provided by Prof. John Lunec (Newcastle Cancer Centre).

-2.3.
 Cell Culture

-LNCaP cells, a model of androgen dependence, and AR negative PC3 cells were purchased from American Type Culture Collection (Manassas, VA, USA); LNCaP-AI cells, a model of androgen independence, were generated in-house as described previously [19].
+LNCaP cells, a model of androgen dependence, and AR negative PC3 cells were purchased from the American Type Culture Collection (Manassas, VA, USA), LNCaP-AI cells, a model of androgen independence, were generated in house as described previously [19].
 Cells were maintained as previously described [20].

-Short tandem repeat profiling was used to authenticate the cell lines used in this study (NewGene, Newcastle upon Tyne, UK).
-MycoAlert (Lonza, UK) was used to routinely test for the presence of mycoplasma.
+Cell line authentication was performed by short-tandem repeat profiling (NewGene, Newcastle upon Tyne, UK) and mycoplasma testing was performed routinely using MycoAlert (Lonza, UK).